-- 1. Make sure the right element for the creation of your deformation chain is selected-see Selecting Elements for Deformation on page 69. - 2.
-Once your element is selected, select the T Rigging tool in the Deformation toolbar - 3.
-In the Tool Properties view, click on Game Bone to enable Game Bone mode. - 4.
+- 1. Make sure the right element for the creation of your deformation chain is selected-see Selecting Elements for Deformation on page 73. - 2.
+Once your element is selected, select the 🎢 Rigging tool in the Deformation toolbar - 3.
+In the Tool Properties view, click on 👼 Game Bone to enable Game Bone mode. - 4.
+In the Tool Properties view, enable the Automatically create a group when creating a new deformation rig 2/4 option so that your deformation chains are created inside groups.
+Every point in a deformation chain is an individual layer, so creating deformers with this option disabled is liable to clutter your Timeline and Node view. - 5.
 Place the cursor at the root of your drawing or drawing hierarchy, click once and release.
 For example, if you're creating a deformer for a whole arm, click on the shoulder joint.

-5. Move your cursor at the location where you want your first bone to finish and your second bone to start, and click again.
+6. Move your cursor at the location where you want your first bone to finish and your second bone to start, and click again.
 An articulation control point will automatically be inserted between each bone you create.

-6. Move your cursor where you want the next articulation to be and click to create the next point.
+7. Move your cursor where you want the next articulation to be and click to create the next point.